About Three Minute Thesis

 Winners will have the opportunity to choose between an Amazon, Etsy or book token.

-Watch previous winners Nicola Edwards and Dounia Hachelef talk about why you should enter the competition.
+Watch a video from Nicola Edwards and Dounia Hachelef, previous winners talking about why you should enter

-3MT® is an international competition, and every 3MT® presentation around the world has to adhere by the same core rules and judging criteria.
+3MT® is an international competition, and every presentation has to follow to the same core rules and judging criteria.

 • Presentations are considered to have commenced when a presenter starts their presentation through either movement or speech.